sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 We can prune some of the branches.
 - α = the value of the best (i.e., highest-value) choice we have found so far at any choice point along the path for MAX.
 - β = the value of the best (i.e., lowest-value) choice we have found so far at any choice point along the path for MIN.
+- Max node only updates the alpha, and Min node only updates the Beta.
+- (Alpha, Beta): initialize (-inf,+inf)
+- Pruning when: Beta<= Alpha.